EpicBirb/MCuTills/README.md

 # mrpc
 A python program to combine resource packs that have conflicts with each other in Minecraft.
 Most commonly, resource packs for data packs.

-!
-Note
-This program is under development, there will errors.

 [![Syntax Checker](https://github.com/EpicBirb/mrpc/actions/workflows/syntax.yml/badge.svg)](https://github.com/EpicBirb/mrpc/actions/workflows/syntax.yml)

 This whole prpgram is all writen in python, no need to install third-party packages!